-Pratima Dibba, MD is a gastroenterologist with an extensive background in gastroenterology, nutrition, and women’s gastrointestinal health.
+Pratima Dibba, MD is a board-certified gastroenterologist with an extensive background in gastroenterology, nutrition, and women’s gastrointestinal health.
 She is passionate about preventive gastrointestinal care, colon cancer screening, and overall digestive health.

 A graduate of the University of Medicine and Health Sciences in St. Kitts, Dr. Dibba completed her internal medicine residency at Hackensack UMC Mountainside Hospital and a three-year fellowship in Gastroenterology & Hepatology at New York-Presbyterian Brooklyn Methodist Hospital in affiliation with Cornell University.
 She has additional training in Women’s Gastrointestinal Health completed at Providence, Rhode Island’s Women & Infants Hospital in affiliation with Brown University.
 She has also undergone training in Nutrition completed at Memorial Sloan Kettering Cancer Center.
 Dr. Dibba has published multiple research articles in the field of general gastroenterology, liver disease, nutrition, and women’s gastrointestinal health.
 Most recently, she published a textbook chapter in the field of nutrition.
 She joined the gastroenterology team at Medical Offices of Manhattan in 2022.